-🗌 No If yes, please answer the questions below for fall 2008 admis sions: Number of qualified applicants offered a place on waiting lis tNA Number accepting a place on the waiting list NA Number of wait-listed students admitted NA s your waiting list ranked?
+Do you have a policy of placing students on a waiting list?
+Yes 🗌 No If yes, please answer the questions below for Fall 2011 admission ons: Number of qualified applicants offered a place on waiting list NA Number accepting a place on the waiting list NA Number of wait-listed students admitted NA your waiting list ranked?
 If yes, do you release that information to students?
 NA Do you release that information to school counselors?
 NA